Scope of application

 ● c) Management of disputes between economic operators who manage transport networks, infrastructures and services and users or consumers, pursuant to Article 10 of Law 5 August 2022, no. 118 of the Transport Regulatory Authority – (ART)

 Art.
-2 - Starting the procedure
+2 - Initiation of the procedure

-The ADR procedure is initiated by filing an application with the Secretariat of the Conciliation Body Concordia et Ius srl, with any instrument suitable to prove its receipt and the simultaneous payment of the procedure fees, in the amount due pursuant to the Tables of Consumer Mediation Fees, plus 22% VAT as required by law, in compliance with art.
+The ADR procedure is initiated by filing an application with the Secretariat of the Conciliation Body Concordia et Ius srl, using any means suitable to prove receipt and simultaneous payment of the procedure fees, in the amount due pursuant to the Consumer Mediation Fee Tables, plus 22% VAT as required by law, in compliance with art.
 33 of Decree no. 145 of 24 October 2023.
-The filing of the Consumer Mediation application, as well as the adhesion of the Invited Party to the procedure, constitute acceptance of this Regulation and of the fees set out in the following table.
-ADR procedures for Consumers only always have a fixed cost of € 10.00 plus 22% VAT as required by law.
-The “Professionals”, i.e. the subjects not classified as consumers, i.e. natural or legal persons who have established the contractual relationship which is the subject of the dispute for purposes which are not unrelated to their own activity and the “Prosumers”, i.e. those who are simultaneously producers and consumers, instead, will pay the sum indicated in the Table below for the relative value of the dispute, plus VAT at 22% as provided for by the legislation in force at the time.
+Filing the Consumer Mediation application, as well as the Invited Party's participation in the procedure, constitutes acceptance of these Regulations and the fees set out in the following table.
+ADR procedures for Consumers only always have a fixed fee of €10.00 plus 22% VAT as required by law.
+"Professionals", i.e., individuals not classified as consumers, i.e., natural or legal persons who have established the contractual relationship at issue for purposes not unrelated to their business, and "Prosumers", i.e., those who are both producers and consumers, will instead pay the sum indicated in the table below for the relevant value of the dispute, plus 22% VAT as required by the legislation currently in force.

-VALUE OF THE LITIGATION | MEDIATION ALLOWANCE |
+VALUE OF THE LITIGATION MEDIATION COMPENSATION

-Up to €1,000.00 | € 25,00 |
+Up to €1,000.00 € 25,00

-over €250,000.01 | € 120,00 |
+over €250,000.01 € 120,00

 ● the identification data of the parties in order to allow the communications referred to in this Regulation;